Table of Contents[Hide][Show]

 Better packaging for a cleaner planet

 Packaging is another essential aspect of a clean, planet-friendly product.
 According to Plastic Oceans International, a non-profit organization, roughly 8 million tons of plastic end up in the ocean every year.
-That’s why eliminating plastic is one of our main priorities, among many other focusses.
-The violet Miron glass takes the place of plastic for the majority of our products, while the rest are bottled in other types of glass, compostable bio bags, post-consumer waste cylinder containers, and so on.
+That’s why eliminating plastic is one of our main priorities, among many other focuses.
+The violet Miron glass takes the place of plastic for the majority of our products, while the rest are either bottled in amber glass like our Palo Santo Hair & Body Mist, compostable bio bags like our Beauty Blend Tea, recyclable cylinder containers like our Antioxidant Lip Balm, aluminum bottles like our Shampoo and Conditioner, and so on.

 We put a lot of thought into labels as well, given the fact that toxic inks, adhesives, and other materials can play a devastating role on the environment.
 Whether it’s the petrochemical-free, bio-based adhesive labels we use on our bottles (ensuring they stay recyclable after their lifespan), or the compostable tamper seals on our tea packaging, no detail is too small.